fflamerie/zotero_intro_to/content/zotero_intro_to.md

 Zotero is also compatible with other writing softwares and services (such as Overleaf or Authorea).

 Using LaTex or services relying on a BibTeX file ?
-Install [Better BibTex (BBT) - plugin](https://retorque.re/zotero-better-bibtex/).
+Install [Better BibTeX (BBT) - plugin](https://retorque.re/zotero-better-bibtex/).

 ## 6. Questions, next steps and conclusion